 - Click "Continue" to proceed to the next step.

 Step 7: Review all promotion schedule information.
 If you need to make any changes, return to step six above and apply edits.
 When everything looks good, click "Add Promotion".

 Step 8: Wait while it saves your promotion.
 This should only take a few moments.

 Step 9: Your promotion is now set up and saved.
 A summary of your book promotion will be displayed at the bottom of the screen.
 If you need to make changes, you can click Edit or Delete on the far right.
 You're almost done!

 Step 10: To take full advantage of this book promotion in all available marketplaces, repeat the steps for any other Marketplace(s) available for your location.
 In my case, I had one additional Marketplace option for amazon.co.uk.
 Just click "Create a new Kindle Countdown Deal" button again.

-And hopefully you took my advice to take a screenshot at the end of step 6 (if so, you can refer to your screenshot to repeat the same options for your promotion).
+Hopefully you took my advice to take a screenshot at the end of step six (if so, you can refer to your screenshot to repeat the same options for your promotion).
 The only change is to select the alternative marketplace as shown in the example below.
-Follow-through with all remaining steps in the same manner.
+Follow through with all remaining steps in the same manner.

 Book Promotion Announcement: Example Ad